MikeDX/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple implementation of the game Tic-Tac-Toe, written in C.
+A simple implementation of the game Tic-Tac-Toe, written in C using ChatGPT.

 ## Usage

 To build the game, run the following command:

 ```
 make